Getting started with research

 - wilful concealment or facilitation of research misconduct by others.

-QUT policy D/2.7 Procedures for dealing with allegations of research misconduct outlines QUT's procedures for dealing with allegations of research misconduct.
+The QUT MOPP D/2.7 Managing and investigating potential breaches of the QUT Code for Responsible Conduct of Research outlines QUT's procedures for dealing with allegations of research misconduct.
 In addition, specific procedures for research misconduct apply to student researchers, such as E/8.1 Management of student misconduct.

 Researchers, journal editors and scientific institutions worldwide also work together to improve communication about misconduct cases.
-The Committee on Publication Ethics (COPE) "provides advice to editors and publishers on all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct".
+The Committee on Publication Ethics (COPE) supports and offers training for editors and publishers about ethics relating to all aspects of publishing with particular focus on issues relating to misconduct around research and publication.

 Plagiarism or scientific misconduct is formally identified and recorded in various ways including: